 If you want to halt the further progress of Muscular Dystropy and recover faster, you are right place.
-Treatment of Muscular Dystrophy at Welling Clinic includes our specially formulated Homeopathy medicines of Muscular Dystrophy can help you recover faster and permanently.
-The treatment protocol has been developed after exhaustive in-house research in the last 12 years.
+Treatment of Muscular Dystrophy at Welling Clinic with our specially formulated Homeopathy medicines of Muscular Dystrophy can help you recover faster and permanently.
+The treatment protocol has been developed after an exhaustive in-house research in the last 12 years.
 You too can be benefitted from our expertise in the treatment of Muscular Dystrophy.